cambridge-maths-school/nea24-ivan/writeup/writeup.typ

 Another blockchain simulator #footnote[https://andersbrownworth.com/blockchain/] I found is made by Anders Brownworth.

 Both of the simulators on the internet allows you to change the content in a blockchain but this is not a realistic feature as in real life, once a block is mined and added to the blockchain, it is immutable and cannot be changed.
 This is misleading for learners as they might think that blocks in a blockchain can be changed.
+Features like mempool also isn't implemented onto the online simulators.
+This makes the idea of the process of converting transactions into blocks quite hard to understand.
+Therefore we could try to implement that.
+#pagebreak()
 == Initial Features
 In this BlockChain Simulator project, I will build a simplified model of BlockChain and mainly focusing on visualisation of different technologies, so that learners would be able to easily understand them.